-- Section 8 registered companies should have a minimum of two shareholders and minimum of two directors.
+- Section 8 registered companies should have a minimum of two shareholders and a minimum of two directors.
 Both directors and shareholders can be the same person.

-- Under Section 8 of the Companies Act, owners of the company can easily transfer their ownership which is difficult in other forms of company.
+- Under Section 8 of the Companies Act, owners of the company can easily transfer their own which is difficult in other forms of company.
 So, to leave a company is quite simple as you can sell your shares or transfer ownership easily.

 - Companies registered under Section 8 are exempted from Stamp Duty registration.